liuyao12/ConvNets-PDE-perspective/README.md

 Last but not least, the PDE or dynamical systems perspective points to a partial answer (though somewhat useless one) to the problem of interpretability.
 The "hypothesis space" is now a class of PDEs that seems to be rich enough for traces of *integrability within chaos* — analogous to the long-term stability and predictability of the solar system, despite the fact that the three-body problem is chaotic — and that gradient descent is somehow quite effective in finding them.

 ## Appendix
 One thing that might be hard to find in a PDE course is how repeated *local* operations (first-order differential operators) give rise to a *global* transformation.
 This is "well known", but under different names in different areas: infinitesimal generator and the exponential map (Lie group/Lie algebra), semigroup of unbounded operators (functional analysis), the method of characteristics (linear PDEs), flow of a vector field (differential geometry), and even "observables" or self-adjoint operators in quantum mechanics.
-The simplest way to understand it is by way of the exponential — the master key for solving *any* linear differential equation — of $\frac{d}{dx}$ (in one dimension)
+The simplest way to understand it is by way of the **exponential** — the master key for solving *any* linear differential equation — of $\frac{d}{dx}$ (in one dimension)

 $$
 e^{a\frac{d}{dx}}f(x)=\left(1+a\frac{d}{dx}+\frac{1}{2!}a^2\frac{d^2}{dx^2}+\cdots\right)f(x)=f(x+a)
 $$

 which is nothing but the formula for Taylor expansion.
-We would say that translation (in x-direction) is generated by the operator $\frac{d}{dx}$.
+We would say that translation (in $x$-direction) is generated by the operator $\frac{d}{dx}$.
 One might worry that $a$ has to be within the radius of convergence, but amazingly this "works" even for non-smooth functions.
 To get a feel for it, recall that the exponential can also be defined by

 $$
 \displaystyle e^L = \lim_{n\to\infty} (1+\frac{L}{n})^n